katcipis/sophia/notes/books/philosophy-software-design.md

 terrible to work with (always composing one trillion small things).

-In the case of micro-service this is even worse, because composing and understand multiple services is harder than just composing and reading local objects.
-So the whole movement gives me bad feelings, because using as a criteria for modularization "always be small" does not seem like a good idea, it is harder than that (sometimes small will be perfect).
+In the case of micro-service this is even worse, because composing and understanding multiple services is harder than local objects.
+So the whole movement gives me bad feelings, because using as a criteria for modularization "always be small" does not seem like a good idea (nothing wrong with sometimes being small).

 Good abstractions are about information hiding, that is what makes an abstraction something simpler than the concrete thing, the more